AxelThevenot/Apriori_Algorithm/README.md

 import matplotlib.pyplot as plt
 ```

-Let's begin with the graph.
-The function takes two arguments, the frequent item sets L and the support dictionary.
-To do the best I choose to color each node according to its frequency (support) and each edge according to its confidence.
-The more it is dark, the more it is a great value.
+Graph creation : the function takes two arguments, the frequent item sets L and the support dictionary.
+For an easier reading I choose to color each node according to its frequency (support) and each edge according to its confidence.
+The darker, the greater value.

 ```python